 - Use a paper towel to dab up condensation on the tops of the desserts.
 Sprinkle the tops with an even coating of brown sugar.
 Place the rack high in the oven and set the oven to the broiler setting.
 The tops of the ramekins should be close to the broiler.

 - Heat for a few minutes under the broiler, just long enough for the brown sugar to caramelize.
+You can also use a blow torch instead, of course.
 Serve immediately or return to the refrigerator to chill.

 Baker’s Notes: Baking times for the custard vary substantially and depend on the pans used, how hot the water is, and how deep it is.
 You should bake until the custard is gently set.